FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-PeSIT.md

       </tr>
       <tr>
          <td><p>Compression</p>         </td>
-         <td><p>Enables horizontal online compression, vertical online compression, or both for transfers initiated by the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
+         <td><p>Enables horizontal online compression, vertical online compression, or both for transfers initiated by the {{< SecureTransport/componentshortname  >}} Server.
 If the partner PeSIT server does not support the selected compression, no compression is used for these transfers.</p>
-<p><span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> support all types of compression for transfers initiated by the partner PeSIT server.</p>         </td>
+<p>{{< SecureTransport/componentshortname  >}} support all types of compression for transfers initiated by the partner PeSIT server.</p>         </td>
       </tr>
       <tr>
          <td>Resync Allowed         </td>